-Activities Outputs Short term Outcomes Long term outcomes Impact Task 1 Comprehensive groundwater sampling campaign at the Beetaloo Sub-basin for geochemistry analysis Groundwater samples collected and analysed Task 2 Comprehensive groundwater sampling campaign at the Beetaloo Sub-basin for environmental tracer work Provides information on the baseline concentration of various compounds in baseline water conditions in the Greater community knowledge on potential impacts of gas development in Beetaloo Subbasin.
+Activities Outputs Short term Outcomes Long term outcomes Impact Task 1 Comprehensive groundwater sampling campaign at the Beetaloo Sub-basin for geochemistry analysis Groundwater samples collected and analysed Task 2 Comprehensive groundwater sampling campaign at the Beetaloo Sub-basin for environmental tracer work Provides information on the baseline concentration of various compounds in groundwater in the Beetaloo Communities will have high quality trusted information on baseline water conditions in the Greater community knowledge on potential impacts of gas development in Beetaloo Subbasin.
 Assessment of potential Task 3 Selection of locations for a nested multi-screen NT observation well Communicate the locations to NT Government and develop groundwater well drilling program Sub-basin.
 Make these data publicly available through CSIRO's GISERA.
 Provide advice on potential for water quality CLA prior to any potential gas industry development.
-Regulatory agencies will be able to use knowledge generated on water quality to inform water quality risks, potentially impacted areas and advice for regulatory agencies and industry alike with improved knowledge and measures for Task 4 Undertake groundwater analysis for water quality assessment A critical progress report documenting project tasks and findings aimed to assist with NT Hydraulic Fracturing Recommendation 7.8. impacts which may occur from onshore gas related activities in the Beetaloo Sub-basin regulatory decision making.
+Regulatory agencies will be able to use knowledge generated on water quality to inform water quality risks, potentially impacted areas and advice for regulatory agencies and industry alike with improved knowledge and measures for Task 4 Undertake groundwater analysis for water quality assessment 6.
+1 impacts which may occur from onshore gas related activities in the Beetaloo Sub-basin regulatory decision making.
 This information can be used to assess water licenses and improve Water Allocation Plans preventing and mitigating outcomes from undesirable events, reducing societal concerns, environmental impacts and improved Knowledge transfer by communicating results to GISERA stakeholders according to standard GISERA project procedures organisational management.
 Task 5 A final report documenting project tasks and findings Provides tangible information on what are the likely pathways